David-Maisonave/SqliteFuzzyPlusExtension/Docs/README.md

 SELECT Word, SameSound(Word,"there") sn FROM SimilarSoundingWords;
 ```
 SameSound compares 2 strings, and returns 1 if the sound is similar.
 - If a 3rd argument is given, the 3rd argument is used to determine what phonetic method is used to compare the 2 strings.
-By default Caverphone2 is used to compare the 2 input strings.
+By default Soundex is used to compare the 2 input strings.
   - Allowed 3rd parameter values:
+    - "Soundex"
     - "Caverphone2"
     - "fuzzy_caver"
     - "fuzzy_phonetic"